-I want my Android virus protection app is to do it’s job and stay out of my way.
-That’s what makes BitDefender my go-to Internet Security program, not only for my Android TV box, but for my PC and smartphone as well.
+I want my Android virus protection app to do its job and stay out of my way.
+That’s what makes BitDefender my go-to Internet Security program, not only for my Android TV Box but for my PC and smartphone as well.

-I’m willing to bet you’ve heard about Kodi before, but just in case you haven’t: Kodi (formerly XMBC) is an open-source media player which lets you play any of your local content on Android, Windows, or Linux devices.
+I’m willing to bet you’ve heard about Kodi, but just in case you haven’t: Kodi (formerly XMBC) is an open-source media player that lets you play any of your local content on Android, Windows, or Linux devices.

-The real power of Kodi is that it lets you install addons and plugins which improve its functionality.
+The real power of Kodi is that it lets you install addons and plugins that improve its functionality.

-Some of these addons are created by the official Team Kodi developers, but most are contributed from regular people, just like you and me – only with better programming skills.
-You can use the addons to get access to free content from CNET, the Food Network, CBC, G4 and more.
+Some of these addons are created by the official Team Kodi developers, but most are contributed by regular people, just like you and me – only with better programming skills.
+You can use the addons to get access to free content from CNET, the Food Network, CBC, G4, and more.

-If you’d prefer to get access to all of your media, not matter where you are – then you’ll want to dive into Plex.
+If you’d prefer to have access to all of your media no matter where you are, then you’ll want to dive into Plex.